karrenberg/internxt_backup/README.md

 ```

 ## Known Issues
+- Password prompt does not work in git bash, causes a hang.
+Use -p or log in/out manually.
 - Some files with special characters will upload fine but in subsequent runs fail to be recognized as existing files.
 This leads to repeated failed/skipped uploads, but the files are there.
 - I've encountered one weird case where uploading an entire folder would fail 2 random files (different ones when trying to re-upload the entire folder!).
 In subsequent runs, these files are reported to exist, but they don't appear in the web client.
 I don't think this is a problem with this script but with internxt.
 I have not reached out to them yet.